CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module4/Module4.md

 <br>

 ## Concatenation
 The "`+`" operator doesn't just add 2 numbers, it can also "add" two strings.
 Combining two strings is called *concatenation*.
 Be carefull when using concatenation as the operator may **add** numeric variables that are not defined as strings.
+All operands must be of type `string` for a concatenation.

 <br>